foundationhealth/tech-assessment/README.md

 ## Task

-Write an application that takes an itinerary of 2 or more airports + a cabin class and outputs the cost of the booking.
+Write an application that takes a trip through 2 or more airports + a cabin class and outputs the cost of the booking.

 Implement the `book()` method and write tests to ensure it can: